 Mike Shelah 8:32

-Yeah, I’ve become a voracious reader.
-And in the last three years, I’ve read somewhere around 100 120 books on sales, on leadership on emotional intelligence, networking, industry specific to LinkedIn.
-I’ve had people say to me, Well, Mike, you’re a LinkedIn expert.
-Why are you reading books on LinkedIn?
-Like, that’s what experts do?
-Because I don’t know everything.
-And every time I read someone else’s blog, I pick up something
+Yeah, I've become a voracious reader.
+And in the last three years, I've read somewhere around 100 120 books on sales, on leadership on emotional intelligence, networking, industry specific to LinkedIn.
+I've had people say to me, Well, Mike, you're a LinkedIn expert, while you're reading books on LinkedIn, like, that's what experts do, because I don't know everything.
+And every time I read someone else's blog, I pick up something.

 Umar Hameed 8:58

 Nice.
-And that’s also this podcast isn’t about leadership.
-But it kind of is.
-And that’s another thing that great leaders do is they’re always learning.
-What’s something you’re learning right now, that really turns you on?
-That’s okay to talk about on a podcast.
+And that's also this podcast isn't about leadership.
+But Khan is and that's another thing that great leaders do is they're always learning.
+What's something you're learning right now, that really turns you on?
+That's okay to talk about on a podcast.

 Mike Shelah 9:13

 I, I stumbled into the concept of emotional intelligence.
 About a year ago, I went down the rabbit hole, looking for books one day, and I found this book.
-And a client was booking me for speaking event to do my LinkedIn training.
-And they said, Well, we’d love to have you talk about another subject.
+And a client was booking me for a speaking event to do my LinkedIn training.
+And they said, Well, we'd love to have you talk about another subject.
 What else can you talk about?
 And I said, Well, I just read this book, emotional intelligence.
-2.0 by Dr. Travis.
+2.0 by Dr. Travis, we said.